Linux4/ddnsd/README.md

 Ddnsd is a background service to dynamically update
 your IP-Adress in a DNS Zone file.
 It is compatible
 with most linux / unix based operating systems

+## NOTICE
+You will probably need a secondary nameserver with
+an static IP-Address to which your nameserver will
+send the updated zone.

 ## Requirements:
 - Linux / Unix based operating system
 - Systemd